 Another great recipe for the little helpers in your house.
 Rolling the dough into long ropes is just like playing with playdough.

 2 packages (1/4 oz. each) active dry yeast

 2 cups warm water (110 - 115 degrees - I just run it until it's kinda hot)

 6 - 6 1/2 cups of all-purpose flour (I use about 75% whole wheat and the rest white)

-About Christy: Thirty-six year-old wife and mom to BJ (8) and Mia (4).
-I'm the editor at the Sisterhood, a Feingold mom, I really love to run (really), read, cook amazing things, and photography is my fledging passion.
+About Christy: Thirty-eight year-old wife and mom to BJ (10) and Mia (6).
+I'm the editor at the Sisterhood, and I really love to run (really), read, cook amazing things, and photography is my fledging passion.
 My motivation is motivating other people to realize they can do this whole weight-loss and exercise thing.
 I'm living proof!
 View author profile.